maptiler/maptiler-client-js/readme.md

 ### Automatic static maps
 As we have seen with centered and bounded maps, providing all the parameters is nice but can be cumbersome for the simplest use cases.
 This is why MapTiler Cloud also provides static maps that fits automatically whatever you need to place inside: path or markers.

 In the following example, we are going to load a cycling track recorded by one of our team members in Montreal, Canada.
-The track, originally a GPX file, was pushed to MapTiler Data and is now made avalable as a GeoJSON:
+The track, originally a GPX file, was pushed to MapTiler Data and is now made available as a GeoJSON:

 ```ts
 // Fetching the GeoJSON